j2kern/wa2-brazilian-numbers/README.md

 # wa2-brazilian-numbers

-  wa2-brazilian-numbers is a C# program dealing with finding repetitive expressions for base numbers
+  wa2-brazilian-numbers is a C# program dealing with finding repetitive numbers for their base number expressions.

 ## Usage